 Running bamboo species for privacy screens

-The only issue that running bamboos entail is containment.
+The only issue that running bamboos entails is containment.
 People desire a thin lengthy patch but running bamboo spreads into every direction.
-Therefore, you have to either use a large planter or use root barriers.
-There are different ways to build root barriers.
-Once you did the initial installation, you’ll just have to do yearly checks and maintenance.
+Therefore, you have to either use large planter boxes or a rhizome barrier.
+Once you do the initial installation, you’ll just have to do yearly checks and root pruning.

 Phyllostachys humilis ‘Scottish Bamboo’